Do Go On - 500 (Part 2) - The Dolphin Experiments with Kirsty Webeck and Suren Jayemanne

 Stop making a big deal about it.

-It's exactly the time.
+That's exactly the tone.

 What?